The SQ3R method?

 Survey or skim

 The first step of the procedure is to survey or skim.
 The readers are urged not to read the text immediately.
-Instead, they are invited to get a general idea of the passage through looking at:
+Instead, they are invited to get a general idea of the passage by looking at:

 - The title